 Add an optional description.
 The description appears with the test title on the Course Content page.
-You can ask students to upload files to the end of their tests.
+This is where you can provide students with more information about the test or give additional instructions.
 For example, you might ask them to provide citations for essay questions, include lab work, or prepare content ahead of the test.

 When you create a new test, select the plus sign to open the menu and select a question type.
 You can also reuse questions and content from existing assessments.
 If you add questions to a test, you can't enable anonymous or parallel grading.

 The Test Content area opens where you type the question and answer choices if required, such as for Multiple Choice questions.
 Questions have a default value of 10 points.
 Select the Points box to type a new value.

 More on the question types you can add

 You can use the options in the editor to format the text.